Stabling Horses in Winter

 Another common challenge when stabling horses is keeping their brain occupied.

 Keeping your horse occupied and mentally stimulated in the stable will help.
 Again, using a Munch Block in a net will ‘activate’ their natural foraging behaviour.
+Our Portion Pacer Haynets also offer a slower feeding net to keep your horse eating, and therefore occupied, for longer too.
 Other ways of doing this include treat balls or even just hiding carrots.
 Hanging the munch net in a spacious area (i.e. not against a wall) will make your horse have to work harder for it too.
 Sprinkling SimplyIrresisitible over hay or haylage will keep your horse occupied as they forage for it.
 It will benefit their digestive system too with the probiotic it contains!

 Recently Viewed Products